 A ball of light, blue and white in color, that when activated, will take ink from a bottle, and uses the ink as a conduit to draw and transform the terrain.
 The ink solidifies into either darkness or light, allowing a higher level of construct to be made.
 Yet this ball, is connected to one's soul, the darkness gives one nightmares, while the light disorient one body and makes it easily nauseous.
 Faintly, you can hear eldritch whispering as well, that makes you paranoid from within.

-Exert your Mind and spend an Action.
+Exert your Mind (unless you are Sculpting) and spend an Action.
 Select a Location within arm's reach.
-You may choose not to pay this Effect’s activation cost.
-When you activate this Effect, if it is active from a previous activation where you didn’t pay, that Effect ends.
 This Effect cannot be used unless Temporal spatial grafting is active.
-You must use up 1 bottle of Ink in order to activate this Effect.
 You must be in an area abundant with Space or a environment similar to space.

 Select one of the following alterations to create out of Light and Darkness Energy Construction Materials originating at the target: